gvsmirnov/java-perv/README.md

 labs-time
 ---------
-A tool that tries to empirically estimate the precision of various ways to bide your time in java..
+A tool that tries to empirically estimate the precision of various ways to bide your time in java.

 Usage:
 ```